GoingMorocco.com

 A Note on Sugar

-One thing you will notice about Moroccan mint tea is the amount of sugar.
-It is very common to prepare it with three to four large chunks of sugar for one pot, which makes it very sweet.
-This is part of the tradition, and for many people in Morocco, the tea is not complete without it.
+One thing you’ll notice about Moroccan mint tea is the amount of sugar.
+It’s very common to prepare it with three to four large chunks of sugar for one pot, making it quite sweet.
+This is part of the tradition, and for many people in Morocco, the tea isn’t complete without it.

 However, this much sugar can be harmful if you drink it often.
-People with diabetes or anyone trying to lower their sugar intake should be very careful.
+If you’re someone with diabetes or trying to lower your sugar intake, be cautious.
 Too much sugar can raise blood sugar levels and lead to health problems.
-If you are making tea at home, you can control the sweetness.
-Try cutting the sugar amount in half, or replace it with honey if you prefer a lighter option.
-You will still enjoy the flavor of the mint and tea without the heavy sweetness.
+If you’re making tea at home, you can control the sweetness.
+Try cutting the sugar amount in half or replacing it with honey for a lighter option.
+You’ll still enjoy the flavor of the mint and tea without the heavy sweetness.

 Other Herbs and Tea Variations